matt-d-rat/MF-Timeline/readme.txt

 == Screenshots ==

 1. MF-Timeline output with default "Facebook style" stylesheets applied, pulling content from Twitter and Wordpress.
+2. Showing how to make Wordpress content "featured" on the timeline by setting a custom meta field. (mf_timeline_featured : 1).

 == Changelog ==